ViewableGravy/GravysProjects/BoundingBoxesNoRotation/ReadME.txt

 Description:
-  an application that allows multiple entities to be created with multiple hitboxes, saved and loaded from a file.
+  an application that allows multiple entities to be created with multiple hitboxes, saved and loaded from a file. entities also contain an sprite (image) that's link is stored in file for loading.

 There are currently several different application states:
   gameMode: